 The multiple payment options can help cater to the needs of different income groups and salary structures.
 You can choose the frequency of premium as per your exact needs, making it easier to factor term insurance into your budget.

-Factors to consider while buying term insurance plan for diabetics
+What factors should you consider while buying a term insurance plan for diabetics?

 Below are some factors to consider when buying term insurance: